mmiv-center/Research-Information-System/README.md

 REK number | The REK number under which the data is collected.
 The REK will also contain the start and end-dates for data collection.
 Cristin.no for example can be used as a reference.
 Project start date | Start date of the projects data collection.
 Project end date | End date of the projects data collection.
-What is supposed to happen at the end of the project? | Supported are two options: "Delete data" and "Full anonymization and make data available"
+What is supposed to happen at the end of the project? | Two options are provided: "Delete data" and "Full anonymization and make data available"

-This information is captured in a web-form and entered after manual review into a REDCap project "DataTransferProjects".
-See the complete data dictionary for this project at
+This information is captured in a web-form and entered after manual review as a record into a REDCap project "DataTransferProjects".
+See the complete data dictionary for this project:

  - [components/CreateProject/DataTransferProjects.csv](components/CreateProject/DataTransferProjects.csv)

+This setup has three instruments.
+One which is used to capture the text information, correspondence with the PI.
+One which contains the entries from the form as well as the API link to the projects database and a list of additional *Exclusion* instruments.
+Those are used to configure series description pattern where the automatic removal of burned in image information is not performed.

+Additionally to storing the information as a DataTransferProject a separate REDCap project is created under the projects acronym that follows the event structure requested by the PI of the project.
+The project setup is a minimal longitudinal setup with the participant ID as the record id and the event names as specified in the project creation request.
+A *basic demographic form* is used to store a record of all incoming image data.
+Additional instruments are created based on the project needs.
+This includes for example measures extracted from secondary captures or structured reports.

+### Study data model